asbjborg/asbjborg.github.io/_posts/2024-12-02-sinking-mankind---new-track-published-on-soundcloud.md

 ## The Creative Process

 • **Lyrics:** I focused on hypnotic repetition to mirror the spellbinding nature of the Sirens’ song.
-The recurring line, _“Wash it away, wash it away,”_ creates a cyclical, drowning sensation.
+The recurring line, _“the sirens sing,”_ creates a cyclical, drowning sensation.

 • **Music:** The instrumental layers are dark and atmospheric, with pulsing beats to evoke waves and echoes to mimic the Sirens’ voices.